 REFRIGERATOR

-KZ recreational vehicles use numerous different size and model numbers of refrigerators operating on 120- volt AC.
 Performance of refrigerators depends on various factors, such as, energy, venting, leveling, humidity and atmospheric heat temperatures, but not limited to these.
 All refrigerators are designed with absorption type of cooling units requiring careful leveling and venting conditions.

 Leveling